Email sent successfully!

 Hague Convention Information

-China is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
-Therefore all adoptions between China and the United States must meet the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of China.
+China is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of China.

 Who Can Adopt

-- Residency Requirements: China does not require that prospective adoptive parents reside in China for a specified period prior to completing an adoption.
+- Residency: China does not require PAPs to reside in China for a specified period prior to completing an adoption.
 However, in order to finalize an adoption, at least one adopting parent must travel to China to execute the required documents in person before the appropriate Chinese authorities.
 If only one member of an adopting married couple travels to China, that person must have in his/her possession a power of attorney from the other spouse, notarized and authenticated by the Chinese Embassy in Washington or one of the Chinese Consulates General elsewhere in the United States.

-- Physical/Mental Health: PAPS must be physically and mentally fit, with none of the following
+- Physical/Mental Health: PAPS must be physically and mentally fit, with none of the following conditions:

 - Mental disability;